typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

 bti: (LittleUniverse#Needle, LittleUniverse#Needle) = (Needle(),Needle())
 ```

-That seems to be okay, until it's time to actually use the result.
+That seems to be okay, until it’s time to actually use the result.

 ```scala
 scala> lu.haystack.iter(bti._1)